kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

     // - userns remapping is NOT enabled at runtime
     // - OR remapping enabled at runtime AND pod spec field `HostUserNamespace` == false
     // - OR remapping enabled at runtime AND host usernamespace requiring configuration like hostpath volumes present in pod definition
-    // Namespaces currently set by the kubelet: NODE, NODE_WIDE_REMAPPED NamespaceMode user = 4;
+    // Namespaces currently set by the kubelet: NODE, POD NamespaceMode user = 4;
 }

 // A NamespaceMode describes the intended namespace configuration for each
-// of the namespaces (Network, PID, IPC) in NamespaceOption.
+// of the namespaces (Network, PID, IPC, User) in NamespaceOption.
 Runtimes should
 // map these modes as appropriate for the technology underlying the runtime. enum NamespaceMode {
     // A POD namespace is common to all containers in a pod.
     // For example, a container with a PID namespace of POD expects to view
     // all of the processes in all of the containers in the pod.
+    // The uid/gids of the pods/containers on a given node are mapped to a range of uids/gids
+    // from that Node's namespace.
+For e.g. starting with 200000 id on the nodes namespace,
+    // 10000 ids are allocated for a pod.
+This means uid/gid 0 inside the pod would map to 200000 id on the nodes namespace.
+    // For example, starting from uid/gid 0, 10000 uids/gids in this namespace are mapped to
+    // 10000 ids on node namespace,starting with id 200000. i.e uid/gid 0 in this namespace is
+    // mapped to uid/gid 200000 on node namespace.
     POD       = 0;
     // A CONTAINER namespace is restricted to a single container.
     // For example, a container with a PID namespace of CONTAINER expects to